SGX sees big prospects in Asian FX futures business

 FUTURES VS SWAPS

-SGX began the process of registering as a derivatives clearing organization (DCO) with U.S. regulators almost two years ago.
-Once approved, it would qualify to clear swaps for any U.S. person or organization.
+SGX began the process of registering as a derivatives clearing organisation (DCO) with U.S. regulators almost two years ago.
+Once approved, it would qualify to clear swaps for any U.S. person or organisation.

 Syn hopes the exchange will soon get its DCO status.
 Also, U.S. regulators have allowed SGX a no-action relief, which means swaps denominated in Singapore dollars, Asian non-deliverable forwards and commodity swaps currently cleared on SGX's AsiaClear service can continue being cleared as before.